Participation.

 - Projects are not theories, they are practice.
 They are what happens when ideas and knowledge are applied to real life.

 - Projects have a goal.
 Even if learning is the only goal, there is still a goal.
+A goal can be a question.
+The goal provides direction for the project, and enables navigation.
+The goal provides a way to determine if the project is on course or not.

 - Projects have leaders.
 Teachers or guides that frame the goals, lay out the journey, outfit and structure the project parameters.